Mobutu Sese Seko: One-man rule

 Mobutu owned a fleet of Mercedes-Benz vehicles that he used to travel between his numerous palaces, while the nation's roads deteriorated and many of his people starved.
 The infrastructure virtually collapsed, and many public service workers went months without being paid.
 Most of the money was siphoned off to Mobutu, his family, and top political and military leaders.
 Only the Special Presidential Division – on whom his physical safety depended – was paid adequately or regularly.
 A popular saying that "the civil servants pretended to work while the state pretended to pay them" expressed this grim reality.
 The Forces Armées Zaïroises (FAZ) suffered from low morale made worse by irregular salaries, dismal living conditions, shortages of supplies and a venal officer corps.
 The soldiers of the FAZ behaved very much like a brutal occupying force who supported themselves by robbing the civilian population of Zaire.
 A recurring feature of Mobutu's rule were the seemingly endless number of roadblocks put by the FAZ who extorted money from the drivers of any passing automobile or lorries.

 Another feature of Mobutu's economic mismanagement, directly linked to the way he and his friends siphoned off so much of the country's wealth, was rampant inflation.
 The rapid decline in the real value of salaries strongly encouraged a culture of corruption and dishonesty among public servants of all kinds.

 Mobutu was known for his opulent lifestyle.
 He cruised on the Congo on his yacht Kamanyola.
 In Gbadolite, he erected a palace, the "Versailles of the jungle".
 For shopping trips to Paris, he would charter a Concorde from Air France; he had the Gbadolite Airport constructed with a runway long enough to accommodate the Concorde's extended take-off and landing requirements.
 In 1989, Mobutu chartered Concorde aircraft F-BTSD for a 26 June – 5 July trip to give a speech at the United Nations in New York City, then again on 16 July for French bicentennial celebrations in Paris (where he was a guest of President François Mitterrand), and on 19 September for a flight from Paris to Gbadolite, and another nonstop flight from Gbadolite to Marseille with the youth choir of Zaire.
 Mobutu owned a villa on the French Riviera, Villa del Mere.

 Mobutu's rule earned a reputation as one of the world's foremost examples of kleptocracy and nepotism.
-Close relatives and fellow members of the Ngbandi tribe were awarded high positions in the military and government, and he groomed his eldest son, Nyiwa, to succeed him as president; however, Nyiwa died from AIDS in 1994.
+Close relatives and fellow members of the Ngbandi tribe were awarded high positions in the military and government, and he groomed his eldest son, Nyiwa, to succeed him as president but Nyiwa died from AIDS in 1994.